Case study: journey mapping in a global japanese electronics corporation

 Subsequent workshops addressed simple questions such as: If you wanted to produce merchandising, whom would you contact?
 How would you get started?
 How would you acquire a legal contract?
 How do you submit digital assets and marketing material?

 This demonstrated to participants in the workshop how confusing, muddled and complicated it is for external business partners to work with us.

 Workshop participants addressed basic questions by taking the perspective of different business partner personas.
-They created various journey maps to illustrate the confusing or disorienting experience for business partners.
+Creating journey maps helped to illustrate the confusing or disorienting experience for business partners.

 One of the most important outcomes of the workshops was realizing that the business unit processes, that seemed to work so well in isolation, were delivering a shocking disjointed business partner experience.

 Across the workshops participants created fifteen or more personas of existing external business partners, including sector specific personas.

 Journey maps were created for each persona on two meter long journey templates.
 Participants could draw on sticky notes and add them to the storyboard to illustrate activities, they could write text descriptions and use the emotional journey to plot the different emotional highs and lows along the way.